mawkler/cv/README.md

 These are links to the PDF [in English](https://github.com/mawkler/cv/releases/download/latest/english.pdf) and [in Swedish](https://github.com/mawkler/cv/releases/download/latest/swedish.pdf).

-The PDFs are automatically built and deployed on each commit using my GitHub actions pipeline [here](./.github/workflows/bulid-cv.yaml)
+The PDFs are automatically built and deployed on each push using my GitHub actions pipeline [here](./.github/workflows/bulid-cv.yaml)

 ## Compile it yourself